zsoltibaba37/mkrepo/README.md

 # makerepo

 This script create a new github repositories from command line.

 And then push all file to the repository.

+The repository name is same as the current directory name.

 #### Installation